MatterWindowCovering

 getInstalledOpenLimitLift

-Gets the installed open limit for lift.
+Gets the local open limit for lift motor calibration.

 uint16_t getInstalledOpenLimitLift();